Blue Streak

 |

-In 1964, Blue Streak was Cedar Point's major thrill ride!
-It had been so long since Cedar Point had a ride this big that the ride had seemed like a monster to park guests.
-Blue Streak was still a big ride when it was added.
-The tallest roller coaster in 1964 was only 100 feet.
+In 1964, Blue Streak was Cedar Point’s major thrill ride.
+It had been so long since the park had a coaster this large that it seemed like a monster to many guests.
+Blue Streak was still considered a big ride when it opened, especially since the tallest roller coaster in 1964 was only about 100 feet tall.

 |